 Palomar College San Marcos Campus Child Development Center is licensed for 100 children, ages 18 months through Kindergarten.
 The Palomar College Escondido Campus Center is licensed for 44 children, ages 3-5 years.
 Services are available to children of Palomar College Students, Faculty, and Staff, and to children of Community Parents.
 Subsidized services are provided to the children of Palomar College Students, and to the children of any family within the community, who qualify / meet the guidelines set forth by the State of California, based on family size and income.

-We are excited to announce that we will be offering a Kindergarten Program beginning this fall on the San Marcos Campus.
+We are excited to announce that we will be offering a Transitional Kindergarten / Kindergarten Program beginning this fall on the San Marcos Campus.
 The focal point in curriculum and learning will continue to be play based, with a growing emphasis on Kindergarten Standards and objectives.

 Our Teaching Staff are trained Child Development Specialists and hold Child Development Permits from the California Department of Education Credentials Office.
 Each classroom has either a Site Supervisor or a Master Teacher.
 The Centers serve as Lab schools for the Child Development Department students and students of other studies on campus.